TakeprofitTechnology/ReleaseNotes/GL Risk Panel.md

 # GL Risk Panel

+## Version 1.27 (15 December, 2023)
+### Changes
+* Optimized the data request logic.
+Now requests to LPs and MT servers are sent simultaneously in multithreaded mode, instead of sequentially by a single thread.

 ## Version 1.26 (6 December, 2023)
 ### Changes
 * Fixed a bug with the row height in Maker Dashboard.